rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 and you'll thank yourself later.

-In order to isolate unsafe code as much as possible, it's a good idea to enclose unsafe code within a safe abstration and provide a safe API.
+In order to isolate unsafe code as much as possible, it's a good idea to enclose unsafe code within a safe abstraction and provide a safe API.
 Parts of the standard library are implemented as safe abstractions over unsafe code that has been audited.
 This prevents uses of `unsafe` from leaking out into all the places that you or your users might want to make use of the functionality